MrArthor/Major-Project/README.md

 # ML HealthCare  Management System
-## Imagine Cup Regional Submission By Team Creedorian
+## Major Project Submission Submission By Team Creedorian

 The Project ML care is a healthcare system, which makes the overall work of the hospital easier and provides better results in mental and women health-related fulfilled problems.